The Baby Registry Checklist For All Your Must-Haves

 11. High chair

 Obviously, a high chair isn’t something you’ll need right away for a newborn, but once your baby arrives, you’ll be surprised how quickly time flies.
 Before you know it, your child will be trying all kinds of pureed baby food — and you’ll need somewhere convenient for her to sit.
 The Graco Table2Table Premier Fold 7 in 1 Convertible High Chair is actually a 3-in-1 design: It’s an infant high chair, a toddler booster high chair, and a booster seat, so you’ll be able to use it for years to come once your little one starts on solid food.
-At $70, it’s reasonably priced considering how long you’ll be using it.
+At $169, it’s an investment but you'll be using it for a long time.